dmstr/docker-roj/README.md

 ## About

 Roj is based on native Docker tools to build swarms with `docker-machine` and manage stacks with `docker-compose`.
-Since all tools are run from a docker container, the created configurations for remain portable.
+Since all tools are run from a docker container, the created configurations (on a host-volume) remain portable.

 ## TL;dr